Oliss4t/BHT_Store_Sales_Time_Series_Forecasting/report.md

 <font style='color: #000000; background-color: #FF0000'>**explain Random Forest**</font>

 Our other candidate is the random forest.
+A random forest is a type of ensemble method, in this case similar to bagging for a regression tree; however, fewer parameters are chosen for each step that the tree is grown.
+This allows for more subtle effects to be found in a random forest than in a bagged regression tree, because in bagging all the dominant variables are contained within each bag, which will mean that variables that produce more nuanced effects on the prediction become crowded out.

-This model is optimised using a simple Grid Search with Cross Validation for hyperparameter optimisation.
-It produces a RMSLE of 0.27416784190891913 and from a superficial glance, it produces a nice prediciton plot:
+This model is optimised using a simple Grid Search with Cross Validation for hyperparameter optimisation in order to choose the the best number of predictor variables to feature in the random forest.
+It produces a RMSLE of 0.274 and from a superficial glance, it produces a nice prediciton plot:

 ![rf](./figs/randomforest.png)